 Under its different avatars as Illes Balears, Caisse d'Épargne and Movistar, the evergreen Spanish Armada has rarely left the Grande Boucle empty-handed.
 In 2012, Valverde seized his eleventh-hour opportunity in the Pyrenees by winning the stage to Peyragudes.
 In 2014, he finished just outside the podium, but he finally stepped onto it for the first time in 2015, at the ripe age of 35, taking third place while Nairo Quintana repeated his 2013 exploit to finish second.
-The Colombian earned another podium place in 2016 (3rd) but flopped in 2017 (12th), when Valverde was knocked out of the race by a nasty crash during the opening time trial in Düsseldorf.
+The Colombian earned another podium place in 2016 (third) but flopped in 2017 (twelfth), when Valverde was knocked out of the race by a nasty crash in the opening time trial in Düsseldorf.

 Overall wins: 7